richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 ## Use Case
 * "We have implemented OpenAI with Cognitive Search and are rapidly iterating through enhancements to the index"
-* "Updating the Cognitive Search index can be difficult and we want a simpler, faster, more consistent experience"
+* "Creating and updating the Cognitive Search index can be difficult... we want a simpler, faster, more consistent experience"
-* "We want to capture our Cogniive Search index creation process in our GitHub repo"
+* "We want to capture our Cogniive Search index creation process in our DevOps repo"

 ## Proposed Solution
 * Develop Logic: Use Visual Studio (C#) and the Cognitive Search Development Kit (SDK) to codify creation of index, skillset, and indexer